YifanShenSZ/YifanShenSZ.github.io/_pages/about.md

 I am a Ph.
 D. candidate in Prof. David Yarkony's group at Johns Hopkins University.
 I obtained my B. S. in chemistry and physics minor (2018) from Zhejiang University.

-My research interest is developing nonadiabatic dynamics theory and software to understand and predict photochemistry in molecules and materials, aiming at a more sustainable future.
+My research is developing nonadiabatic dynamics theory and software to understand and predict photochemistry in molecules and materials, aiming at a more sustainable future.
 Quantum mechanics, machine learning and programming make up my skill set in accomplishing my research projects.

-As my 4th year at Johns Hopkins University approaches, I am looking for an intership for summer 2022.
-I would like to try a tech company to polish my machine learning and programming skills.
+I am looking for **summer 2022 internship** as machine learning engineer, software development engineer, or data scientist, etc. I am looking forward to bringing solutions and ideas to life while working on cutting-edge technology.